Dave Allerdice: Coaching career

 After one year as an assistant coach to Yost in 1910, Allerdice became head coach at Butler University in his hometown of Indianapolis, Indiana, but left for the University of Texas to assume the head coaching position there after Billy Wasmund suddenly died in October 1911.

-At age 25, Allerdice is still the youngest head coach in Texas football history.
-His Longhorns finished 5–2 in 1911, 7–1 in both the 1912 and 1913 seasons, and went unbeaten at 8–0 in 1914.
+At age 25, Allerdice was the 2nd-youngest coach in Texas football history (behind his predecessor, Billy Wasmund, who died at age 23).
+Allerdice's Longhorns finished 5–2 in 1911, 7–1 in both the 1912 and 1913 seasons, and went unbeaten at 8–0 in 1914.
 In the inaugural Southwest Conference season in 1915, Texas finished 6–3 with losses to Oklahoma, Texas A&M, and Notre Dame.
 At season's end, despite a career record of 33–7 with the Longhorns, Allerdice informed the Athletic Council of his resignation because of the "super critical nature of the Texas fans."

 Later life, family, and death

 Allerdice was married in October 1916 to Cornelia Simrall Keasbey, in Austin, Texas.
 He returned to Indianapolis and went into his family's meat packing business.
 In a draft registration card completed in June 1917, Allerdice indicated that he was working as cattle buyer in Indianapolis.
-At the time of the 1920 Census, Allerdice and his wife were listed as residents of Indianapolis along with their son, David W. Allerdice, Jr., age one.
+At the time of the 1920 Census, Allerdice and his wife were listed as residents of Indianapolis along with their son, David W. Allerdice Jr., age one.
 In 1930, Allerdice continued to be a resident of Indianapolis along with his wife, Cornelia, and sons David (age 11) and John (age 8).
 A third son, Anthony, was born in 1933.

 On January 5, 1941, a fire broke out at Allerdice's home at 3617 Washington Boulevard in Indianapolis.
 Allerdice's wife, Cornelia, and youngest son, Anthony, died in the fire from suffocation.
 Allerdice and his eldest son, Dave Jr., suffered severe burns.
 Allerdice was taken to Methodist Hospital, where he died on January 10.